End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Quantum Algorithm

-Here, $U_{\mathbf{K}^{-1}}$ is a unitary operator block-encoding the inverse global stiffness matrix $\mathbf{K}^{-1}$ for the configuration $\ket{\mathbf{x}}_\texttt{c}$.
+up to a known normalization constant $\alpha$ as described later.
+Here, $U_{\mathbf{K}^{-1}}$ is a unitary operator providing the inverse global stiffness matrix $\mathbf{K}^{-1}$ as a block-encoding for the configuration $\ket{\mathbf{x}}_\texttt{c}$.
 The registers \texttt{qlvzb} serve as ancillas for the block-encoding, and the Hilbert space of the data register \texttt{d} carries $\mathbf{f}$ and $\mathbf{K}$.
 Further details on the block-encoding follow in the next two sections.

 To compute the expectation value in Eq.\,\eqref{eq:expectationvalue}, we use a Hadamard test \cite{lin_lecture_2022} $A$ with an ancilla qubit $\texttt{h}$ as shown in Fig.\,\ref{fig:hadamardtest}.

 The state preparation $V_\mathbf{f}\ket{0}_\texttt{d} = \ket{\mathbf{f}}$ loads the normalized force vector.
 The action of $A$ is